glaser06/prchotline/README.md

 ## Prerequisites

+PostgresSQL is used for this app.
+If you do not have it, get it here: https://www.postgresql.org/download/

 To run this application, you need a Dropbox API key.
 The easiest way to obtain an access token is to get it from the Dropbox website.
 Visit https://www.dropbox.com/developers and login or create an account.

 Go to My Apps and select your application, or create one if you haven't done so yet.
 Under OAuth2, click generate to create an access token and save it.